Dionne Warwick Claps Back at Wendy Williams Over "Maliciously Made Comments" - E! Online

 Dionne Warwick has a few words for Wendy Williams.

-After the talk show host commented on the singer's tweeting and brought up the Grammy winner's old marijuana charge, Warwick took to Twitter to respond to the remarks.
+After the talk show host commented on the singer's tweeting and brought up the Grammy winner's old marijuana possession charge, Warwick took to Twitter to respond to the remarks.

 "A friend alerted me that Wendy Williams was spending a lot of not nice time speaking on me," the "Walk on By" star wrote.
 "I tuned in to her show to catch the last few minutes of her speaking about me and as in the past she seems not to be able to speak without maliciously made comments."